w3c-webmob/netinfo-usecases/README.md

 media than stalls in media playback.
 Bandwidth information can help decide which media to send to the user.

-Note: Similar to the previous use-case, this can be done today by splitting the media into chunks, and measure the download time of chunks as they play along.
+Note: Adaptive streaming is supposed to be handled by [Media Source Extensions](http://www.w3.org/TR/media-source/)

 ### Performance KPIs
 Setting hard time limits on a certain Web app's download time is